 2: Create a Plan of Action

 This next step to beginning to recover from substance abuse is realizing that you can’t do it alone.
 A strong support system of both professionals and your friends and family will be essential for your journey.
 If you try to overcome addiction cold turkey, you could be putting your health and your recovery at risk.
-The best option is to find a drug and alcohol rehab center that offers a program suitable for your addiction and your lifestyle, create a plan of action with the professionals there, and inform those who comprise your support system of your intentions.
+The best option is to find a alcohol and drug rehab center that offers a program suitable for your addiction and your lifestyle, create a plan of action with the professionals there, and inform those who comprise your support system of your intentions.

 3: Detox from Your Addiction